Kysnez4/Bnk_-2/README.md

 •  get_mask_account(account_number): Masks an account number, revealing only the last 4 digits.

+•  filter_by_currency(transactions, currency_code): Filters a list of transactions based on the specified currency code.

+•  transaction_descriptions(transactions): Extracts the description from each transaction in a list.

+•  card_number_generator(start, end): Generates a sequence of formatted card numbers within a specified range, useful for testing purposes.

 ▌Testing

 This project includes a comprehensive suite of tests written using pytest.
 The tests cover the following aspects: